BytecodeAgency/Coding-Standards/README.md

 # CSS preprocessors

 * Currently, SCSS is preferred for a project.
-If you want to use something else, discuss this with your superior.
+If you want to use something else, discuss this with your superior
 * Do not use extends, but use mixins
 * Make use of the functionalities the preprocessor gives you!
 Don't do stuff yourself that a preprocessor can take care off for you
 * You can compile your code to CSS using toolkits like Webpack or Gulp, although currently Parcel Bundler is the prefered method